What Do Narcissists Do Once They Know They Lost You Forever

 When you break up with your narcissist, they will:

-Then they move on.
-But this moving on typically does not involve self-reflection or self-growth.
+Then they move on without self-reflection or self-growth.

-They will keep regretting their losing control over you.
+They keep regretting losing control over you.
 They will hate to see you thrive without them.
 And it can provoke them to disrupt your life more.

-Keep away from the drama and chaos they try to put in your life.
+Keep away from their drama and chaos.
 Focus on your happiness.
-In the end, the best revenge against a narcissist is to have a happy life without them.
+In the end, the best revenge against a narcissist is to live a happy life without them.

 ...